Benjamin Franklin

 Who is Dr Greenspan?

 Noah Greenspan, DPT, is a board-certified clinical specialist in cardiovascular and pulmonary physical therapy with more than 25 years of cardiopulmonary physical therapy and rehabilitation experience.
 He is dedicated to helping patients maintain optimal health through evidence-based practices.
 Dr. Greenspan founded the Pulmonary Wellness & Rehabilitation Center, a Manhattan-based physical therapy practice specializing in the care of patients with cardiovascular and pulmonary diseases, in 1998.
 The Center’s mission is to empower patients to achieve the highest quality of life and effectively manage their symptoms.
-He was at the forefront of working with patients with Long Covid-19.
+He was at the forefront of care for patients with Long COVID-19.
 Dr. Greenspan also runs the nonprofit Pulmonary Wellness Foundation.

 Dr. Greenspan is particularly passionate about educating the public on staying healthy when traveling during the winter season, offering advice on preventing illness and promoting well-being.
 I want to extend my sincere appreciation to Dr. Greenspan for his valuable contributions and insights to this article.

-© 2025 Wanderers Compass All Rights Reserved
+© 2026 Wanderers Compass All Rights Reserved

 Are you ready to plan your next trip?
 Winter or Summer

-Planning a vacation this year?
+Are you planning a vacation this year?
 Start your research early to explore your options and find what fits your budget.
-By booking your travel, you’ll uncover great deals and have complete control over your itinerary.
+By booking your own travel, you’ll uncover great deals and have complete control over your itinerary.
 The links below can be used for all elements of your trip, not just accommodations.

 It is essential to price out accommodations on various sites.
-Expedia is a US-based company, whereas Booking.com is Europe-based.
-Not all properties appear on both, so it is ideal to check both out.
+Expedia is a US-based company, whereas Booking.com is a European company.
+Not all properties appear on both, so it is best to check both.
 Our personal first choice is Booking.com.
 If the establishment has a website, check the price there as well.
 Click the link below to check out hotels and vacation homes in the area.
 It may be just the motivation you need to start planning that next grand adventure.

 Want to learn about Wanderers Compass?